ashmere/docgenai/docs/architecture.md

 ## Overview

-DocGenAI is a simplified, LLM-first documentation generation system that focuses on smart file selection and intelligent chunking to produce high-quality technical documentation.
+DocGenAI is an LLM-first documentation generation system that focuses on intelligent file selection and token-aware chunking to produce high-quality technical documentation.

 **Last Updated**: 2024-12-19
-**Version**: Simplified Architecture v2.0
+**Version**: Current Architecture v3.0

 ## System Architecture